joaojtmarques/FitbitGatherDataMechanism/README.md

 The Server of this mechanism is a HTTPS Server.
 The following was done to setup the server.

 1. The Server runs in an Amazon EC2 t2.micro instance, the Ubuntu 20.04 LTS free tier eligible Amazon makes available.
 Naturally, so that this mechanism works, port 443 (standard port for HTTPS traffic) must be opened to traffic from external sources.
-Also allow SSH and HTTPS traffic.
+Also allow SSH and HTTP traffic.
 ![allowSSHandHTTPSandHTTP](images/allowSSHandHTTPSandHTTP.png)
 After creating the Amazon EC2 t2.micro instance, you can check its Public IP under the details tab.
 ![publicIp](images/EC2_PublicIP.png)